yuri-rage/undumb_thermostat/README.md

 There are a lot of setup steps if you haven't used the Google Cloud Platform before, and it can be frustrating and confusing.
 [This link](http://vunvulearadu.blogspot.com/2020/11/how-to-get-access-to-google-nest.html) is slightly outdated but may help clarify some of the steps.
 Google is going to charge you a one-time fee of $5 as well, so there's that...

-Once the script has successfully discoverd your devices and created `secrets.json`, you can set up a [`systemd` service](https://linuxconfig.org/how-to-schedule-tasks-with-systemd-timers-in-linux) (or Windows Task) to run it a few times per day, or even hourly like I do.
+Once the script has successfully discovered your devices and created `secrets.json`, you can set up a [`systemd` service](https://linuxconfig.org/how-to-schedule-tasks-with-systemd-timers-in-linux) (or Windows Task) to run it a few times per day, or even hourly like I do.
 Running it too often could re-dumb your thermostat, so stick to once per hour or so.

 ## secrets.json